PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/add-edit-attribute-value.md

 3 call to actions are displayed at the bottom of this page:

-Save then add another value
+- Save then add another value:
+In the case of adding an attribute value, the attribute value is added and the add form is opened and a success message is displayed: "Successful creation.".
+In the case of editing an attribute value, the attribute value is edited and the add form is opened and a success message is displayed: "Successful update."

 Save